Pope Formosus: Early career

 Upon the death of Holy Roman Emperor Louis II of Italy in 875, the nobles elected his uncle Charles the Bald as the new emperor.
 Formosus conveyed Pope John VIII's invitation for Charles to come to Rome to be crowned.
 Charles took the crown at Pavia and received the imperial insignia in Rome on 29 December.
 The supporters of Louis' other uncle, Louis the German, and of Louis's widow, Engelberga, opposed the coronation.
 Fearing political retribution, many of them left Rome surreptitiously.
 Formosus fled to Tours.
 On 19 April, John VIII called a synod which ordered Formosus and other papal officials to return to Rome.
 When Formosus did not comply, he was removed from the ranks of the clergy and excommunicated on the grounds that he had deserted his diocese without papal permission, and had aspired to the position of archbishop of Bulgaria.
 Additional charges included the accusations that he had opposed the emperor; "conspired with certain iniquitous men and women for the destruction of the Papal See"; and had "despoiled the cloisters" in Rome.
 The condemnation of Formosus and others was announced in July 876.
 In 878 the sentence of excommunication was withdrawn after he promised never to return to Rome or exercise his priestly functions.

 As early as 872 he was a candidate for the papacy; Johann Peter Kirsch suggests that the Pope may have viewed him as a potential rival.
 In 883, John VIII's successor, Pope Marinus I, restored Formosus to his suburbicarian diocese of Portus.
+In the Cadaver synod, one of the key accusations made by Pope Stephen VI against Formosus was that he abandoned his seat as Bishop of Porto to become the Bishop of Rome.
+This act was monumental because it had rarely been done, and the oath was seen as a serious matter.
 Following the reigns of Marinus, Pope Adrian III (884–885), and Pope Stephen V (885–891), Formosus was unanimously elected Pope on 6 October 891.